vanska/typed-string-interpolation/README.md

 ## Contributing

-API suggestions are welcome and greatly appreciated.
+Easiest way to contribute is to open new issues for API suggestions and fixes.

+### Contributing for a release

 Basic steps for contributing for a release:

-- Fork `main`
+- Fork `main` on Github and clone fork locally
-- `npm ci`
+- `npm ci` to install dependencies
+- Make changes while running tests
+  - Unit test in watch mode:
+    - `npm run test:unit:watch`
+  - Unit test for types in watch mode:
-- Run tests `npm run test`
+    - `npm run test:unit:types:watch`
-- Create a changeset with `npx changeset`
+- Once all changes are complete create a new release with changeset
+  - `npm run changeset`
 - Commit and push changes
-- Open a pull request
+- Open a pull request for the fork